quietui/quiet/docs/docs/using-web-components.md

 </style>
 ```

 Another caveat of parts involves animation.
 When you target an element with `::part()`, you're changing styles inside the shadow DOM.
-However, animations require keyframes to exist in the same document, and it's not currently possible to do define keyframes from outside the shadow DOM.
+However, animations require keyframes to exist in the same document, and it's not currently possible to define keyframes from outside the shadow DOM.
 You can, however, apply animations to the component itself.

 Not all components expose parts.
 Refer to the documentation to see which parts a component has.

 ### Custom states

-Some components expose custom states, a newer API that let's you target a custom element when it's in a particular state.
+Some components have custom states, a newer API that let's you target a custom element when it's in a particular state.
 This feature [hasn't landed in all browsers yet](https://caniuse.com/mdn-api_customstateset), but we can use it today thanks to Quiet's `data-state-` fallback method.

-Toggle buttons, for example, have a `toggled` state you can use to target buttons when they're activated.
+[Toggle buttons](/docs/components/button/#toggle-buttons), for example, have a `toggled` state you can use to target buttons when they're activated.
 Try clicking the button below and observe its styles.

 ```html {.example .no-buttons}
 <quiet-button id="toggle-button" toggle="off">Toggle me</quiet-button>